CalamityAdam/iot/ruby/projects/max_windowed_range/README.md

 Armed with a working `MinMaxStackQueue`, this problem should be much easier.
-You'll want to follow the same basic approach as above, but use your new data structure instead of array slices.
+You'll want to follow the same basic approach as above, but use our new data structure instead of array slices.
 As before, return the `current_max_range` at the end of the method.
 Make sure all the test cases pass, and that you both understand the time complexity of this solution.